This thread was archived. Please ask a new question if you need help.

 Two other thoughts:

 (1) If the statement is a PDF and Firefox's PDF viewer is failing in a very odd way, you could try disabling it.
-This article has the steps: How to disable the built-in PDF viewer and use another viewer.
+This article has the steps: View PDF files in Firefox or choose another viewer.

 (2) Are you blocking "third party" cookies?
 This could be relevant if the site splits its content onto different servers.
 You can check your cookie setting under: